theooprea/EGC/README.md

 # GFX Framework

+## IMPORTANT INFO
+Labs and assignments can be found under src/lab_m1/ => labX for labs and temaX for assignments.

 ## :sparkles: Introduction

 This project is a tiny graphics framework used by the Computer Graphics Department of the Polytechnic University of Bucharest.